 Bed

-The bed as the most interior space in the speaker's domestic world: the place of warmth, of being held, of waking up next to or without someone.
-Across the catalogue the bed registers most often as something the speaker is leaving, has left, or cannot return to; what surrounds it (boots beside it, who is or isn't in it, the temperature of the sheets) carries the emotional charge.
+The bed as the most inward space in the speaker's domestic world, the place of warmth, of being held, of waking up next to someone or without them.
+Across the catalogue the bed is most often something she is leaving, has left, or cannot go back to, and the feeling sits in what surrounds it, the boots beside it, who is or is not in it, the temperature of the sheets.

-The bed stands for relational truth at its most undefended - the version of intimacy that can't be performed.
-Its warmth indexes the authenticity of a connection, its coldness the loss of one; leaving the bed carries the weight of the choice the speaker is making about the relationship itself.
+The bed stands for intimacy with the performance stripped away, the version of closeness that cannot be faked.
+Its warmth measures how real a connection is, its coldness measures the loss of one, and leaving the bed carries the weight of the choice the speaker is making about the relationship itself.

 “And when I felt like I was an old cardigan Under someone's bed”